-1. They push the limits, but sometimes things go wrong
+1. They push the limits, but sometimes things go wrong!

-For other brands like Oppo, Vivo, the things are opposite.
+For other brands like Oppo, Vivo, things are opposite.
 They’re always improving their credibility, and meeting their sales.
-Their first smartphones were not received well, but knowing the flaws, they bettered themselves and turned to be a winner.
+Their first smartphones were not received well, but knowing the flaws, they bettered themselves and turned out to be a winner.

-2. After sales services affect consumers
+2. After-sales services affect consumers

 You can easily find Samsung and Asus service centers almost everywhere.
 But, in the case of Xiaomi, LeEco, Honor, etc. you may have to travel even a hundred kilometer to get your phone serviced.
-Xiaomi is now mostly blamed for the huge amount of time and money they take to fix devices, and it is evident, because not always they have the parts.
+Xiaomi is now mostly blamed for the vast amount of time and money they take to fix devices, and it is evident because not always have the parts.
 A single case of PCB or damage in the display, they may have to import the parts, which consume a lot of time and money.
 OnePlus isn’t that great either.
-Just in case you’re from a big city and raise question here are two things, from my experiences-
+Just in case you’re from a big city and raise a question here are two things, from my experiences-

 - In my whole state, there is only one Mi service center, that is in Guwahati, and I need to travel 350 kilometers to reach there.

 But, they’re growing!
 The brands are getting to know what’s important for Indian consumers, and gravitating towards it.
-So, in the coming days, you can expect sophisticated after sales support.
+So, in the coming days, you can expect sophisticated after-sales support.

-As we’re talking about the fall of Indian brands, let’s also look at some of the key points that boosted the Chinese brands while the Indian brands continued to make the same mistakes over and over again-
+As we’re talking about the fall of Indian brands, let’s also look at some of the critical points that boosted the Chinese brands while the Indian brands continued to make the same mistakes over and over again-

 - While the Chinese vendors take pricing or performance or camera as USP, the Indian manufacturers make ‘pre-installed apps’ as USP; this is the biggest joke I have heard.
-Just a month ago or so Micromax Video 1 and two were launched, and the USP is ‘VoLTE support and Google Duo preinstalled.’
+Just a month ago or so Micromax Video 1 and two were launched, and the USP is ‘VoLTE support and Google Duo pre-installed.’

-- In the case of after sales support, no Indian or Chinese brand is close to Samsung, but some brands like Huawei, ASUS (Taiwanese though), LeEco are trying to expand their service center chain across India.
+- In the case of after-sales support, no Indian or Chinese brand is close to Samsung, but some brands like Huawei, ASUS (Taiwanese though), LeEco are trying to expand their service center chain across India.
 Though Xiaomi and OnePlus have got some service centers, they fail regarding fixing a problem, taking the minimum amount of time.